Transcendence of the Hodge-Tate filtration: Proofs

 Finally we show $(3) \implies (1)$.
-For a fixed $[K:\QQ_p]=n$, our computations so far along with the Scholze-Weinstein classification (Theorem \ref{thm:SW}) show that isogeny classes of $G$ with $CM$ by an order in $K$ correspond to orbits of $GL_n(\QQ_p)$ on $\Omega_{n-1}(K)$.
+For a fixed $[K:\QQ_p]=n$, our computations so far along with the Scholze-Weinstein classification (Theorem \ref{thm:SW}) show that isogeny classes of $G$ with CM by $K$ correspond to orbits of $GL_n(\QQ_p)$ on $\Omega_{n-1}(K)$.
 There is a unique such orbit, corresponding to bases for $K/\QQ_p$ up to $\QQ_p^\times$ homothety.
-Any Lubin-Tate formal group $G/\Oc_K$ for $K$ is contained in this isogeny class and any group isogenous to it is defined over a finite extension of $K$, thus we conclude any formal group with CM by $K$ can in fact be defined over a finite extension of $\QQ_p$.
+Any Lubin-Tate formal group $G/\Oc_K$ for $K$ is contained in this isogeny class and any group isogenous to it is defined over the ring of a integers of a finite extension of $K$, thus we conclude any formal group with CM by $K$ can in fact be defined over the ring of integers of a finite extension of $\QQ_p$.

 \end{proof}